oviyak1109/AMFI-Data-Pipeline-Project/README.md

 📧 [k.oviyak9@gmail.com](mailto:k.oviyak9@gmail.com)
 🔗 [LinkedIn Profile](https://www.linkedin.com/in/oviya-k-16a383361)

-##*Note: I used AI tools to assist with debugging and summarizing this README.
+*Note: I used AI tools to assist with debugging and summarizing this README.
 All project design, implementation, and code logic were done by me.*

-## Project Structure